Ricosaur/Tippeliga-simulator/README.md

 probability of winning the league, finishing top 2 / top 4, or being relegated.

 Data comes from the Norwegian FA's own match export (fotball.no/fotballdata), not from scraping.
-That export is authoritative, includes real match dates and the full remaining fixture list, and never blocks requests.
-The app reads a cached CSV from GitHub and never touches the source at runtime, so it deploys cleanly to shinyapps.io and reruns fast every round.
+The app reads a cached CSV from GitHub and never touches the source at runtime, so it deploys cleanly to shinyapps.io and reruns every round.

 ## What's here